wtsyang/UserIntentPrediction/README.md

 # User Intent Prediction in Information-seeking Conversations
 This is the reproduction of "[User Intent Prediction in Information-seeking Conversations](https://arxiv.org/pdf/1901.03489.pdf)".
 The source code can be found in the [github](https://github.com/prdwb/UserIntentPrediction).
-We also implement the classificatio with BERT.
+We also implement the classification with BERT.
 The BERT is used to encode the utterances, and BilSTM is trained for the classification.

 ## Data
 + We used the "MSDialog-Intent" data in the [MSDialog](https://ciir.cs.umass.edu/downloads/msdialog/) dataset.